CODARcode/Chimbuko-feature-extraction/README.txt

 prof2jason.c is developed for heat equation workflow.
-Following are the steps to
+Following are the steps:

-1) compile the heat equation with TAU wrapper.
+1) compile the heat equation with the TAU wrapper.
 2) run the script ./run_workflow.sh 20.
 This will generate TAU profile.* files in different directories specified by the user in the swift script.
 3) run with "time ./rin_workflow.sh 20 >> out_1.txt" to get the workflow execution time
 3) use "pprof -a >> out_2.txt" to generate the summary of the profile information for each component.
 4) compile prof2jason.c "gcc prof2jason.c -o run"
-5) produce the performance information in JSON format:
+5) produce the performance information in the JSON format:
 	./run <out.txt> <out1.txt> <out2.txt> <jasonfile>

 	where